StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 The refresh strategy of the asynchronous materialized view.
 Valid values:

 - `ASYNC`: Asynchronous refresh mode.
-For a fixed-interval automatic refresh, you need to specify the refresh start time, refresh interval using the following units: `DAY`, `HOUR`, `MINUTE`, and `SECOND`.
-If you do not specify the interval, the materialized view refreshes each time the data in the base tables changes.
+Each time the base table data changes, the materialized view is automatically refreshed according to the pre-defined refresh interval.
+You can further specify the refresh start time as `START('yyyy-MM-dd hh:mm:ss')`, and specify the refresh interval as `EVERY (interval n day/hour/minute/second)` using the following units: `DAY`, `HOUR`, `MINUTE`, and `SECOND`.
+Example: `ASYNC START ('2023-09-12 16:30:25') EVERY (INTERVAL 5 MINUTE)`.
+If you do not specify the interval, the default value `10 MINUTE` is used.
 - `MANUAL`: Manual refresh mode.
+The materialized view will not be automatically refreshed.
+The refresh tasks can only be triggered manually by users.

 If this parameter is not specified, the default value `MANUAL` is used.